wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers implementing ECS should only enable it in
       deployments where it is expected to bring clear advantages to the end users.
-For example, when expecting clients from a variety of networks or from a wide geographical area.
+For example, when expecting clients from a variety of

+Contavalli, et al.      Expires December 14, 2015              [Page 17]

+Internet-Draft         Client Subnet in DNS Querys             June 2015

+      networks or from a wide geographical area.
 Due to the high cache pressure introduced by ECS, the feature SHOULD be disabled in all default configurations.

    o  Recursive Resolvers SHOULD limit the number of networks and
-      answers they keep in the cache for a given query.
+      answers they keep in the cache for any given query.

    o  Recursive Resolvers SHOULD limit the number of total different
       networks that they keep in cache.